SehwanHong/Artificial-Intelligence/index.md

  2. The projection shortcuts in equation 2, which is added weights for identity matrix.
 For example, 1x1 convolutions with stride 2 to match dimensions.

 ![residualNetwork](./residualNetwork.png)

+# Experiment

+Experiment is done using CIFAR-10 and Tensorflow.
+Code is available in [GitHub Repository](https://github.com/SehwanHong/ResNet).

 ## Reference
 https://m.blog.naver.com/laonple/221259295035